walmartlabs/lacinia/docs/tutorial/mutable-database.rst

 immutable map.

-Looking forward to when we do have an external database ... these functions will change, but their signatures will not.
+Looking forward to when we do have an external database ... these functions will change, but their signatures (their parameters and return values) will not.
-Any code that invokes these functions, for example the field resolver functions defined in ``clojure-game-geek.schema``, will work, unchanged, after we swap in the external database implementation.
+Any code that invokes these functions, for example the field resolver functions defined in ``my.clojure-game-geek.schema``, will work, unchanged, after we swap in the external database implementation.

 system namespace